RyanJarv/ryanjarv.github.io/_posts/2020-11-13-openbsd-package-signing.md

 Oh and can't forget about Arch Linux, I never used that though so can't say too much there.
 Similar issue though from what I recall, just no verification on install.

-Occasionally I see package validation disabled on various systems for various reasons, feel like it's more common with RHEL then debian.
+Occasionally I see package validation disabled on various systems for various reasons, feel like it's more common with RHEL then Debian.
 But idk, that's a different thing I guess.

 <p class="meta">Take aways</p>